-For an ideal solution, our Twin Ball Bearing Fire Door Hinge is BS EN 1935 Grade 14 and is sold in packs of three.
-It has a 60-minute fire rating and is suitable for fire doors up to 160kg.
-It is also rated for severe duty applications, has very high corrosion resistance and has been tested up to 200,000 cycles.

-Altro Twin Ball Bearing Fire Door Hinge - 100 x 75 x 3mm - BS EN Grade 14 - Stainless Steel - Pack of 3

-LATCHES AND HANDLES

-These must also be selected carefully to ensure compliance.
+For an ideal solution, our Altro Twin Ball Bearing Fire Door Hinge is sold in packs of three and is certified to BS EN Grade 13, meaning it has been tested up to 200,000 cycles.
+It has a 60-minute fire rating and is suitable for fire doors up to 120kg.
+Altro Twin Ball Bearing Fire Door Hinge - 100 x 75 x 3mm - BS EN Grade 13 - Stainless Steel - Pack of 3 Product code: 793130 LATCHES AND HANDLES These must also be selected carefully to ensure compliance.
 As stated above, fitting a non-CERTIFIRE approved component to a CERTIFIRE door will invalidate the certification, so checking for this approval is one of the primary considerations when selecting latches.
 It is also essential that the fire rating for the latch supports the rating of the door set as a whole.
 For example, if a door set with a 60-minute fire rating is required, fitting a latch that only has a 30-minute rating would undermine the performance of the door assembly.
 In addition, the design of the latch must ensure it will reliably secure the door, so a positive return action from the latch spring is essential.
 Finally, as with all door hardware it must be suitable for the application and the level of use it will need to withstand.

 For example, the Altro Heavy Duty Tubular Latch is CERTIFIRE approved and CE marked.
 It has a 60-minute fire rating and the heavy double spring ensures positive and secure return while the design ensures the latch locates quietly into the keep.
 It is also important that it meets accessibility requirements.
-The handle must be easy to operate by everyone using the building and therefore it is recommended that any product that is chosen that complies with BS 8300.
+The handle must be easy to operate by everyone using the building and therefore it is recommended that any product that is chosen meets the guidance of BS 8300.
 As an example, the Altro 19mm Return to Door Lever Handle is made from 304 grade stainless steel for low maintenance longevity.
-The return to door design of the crank ensures it complies with BS 8300, making it ideal for public environments such as hospitals and schools.
+The return to door design of the crank also meets the guidelines of BS 8300, making it ideal for public environments such as hospitals and schools.

-INTUMESCENTS AND FIRE SEALS

-To protect a building from risk, fire resisting doors and walls must provide a complete barrier against the flames and, where required, smoke.
+INTUMESCENTS AND FIRE SEALS To protect a building from risk, fire resisting doors and walls must provide a complete barrier against the flames and, where required, smoke.
 Therefore, fire doors must fit tightly against the frame but still open and close correctly under normal use.
 The Building Regulations provide a maximum gap that is allowed around the door and requires thermally activated intumescent seals to be fitted.
 When exposed to heat, these seals expand to fill the gap around the door and resist the movement of smoke and fire.
 In certain areas of the building, such as protected sections and stairwells, the doors also must have smoke seals.
 These are either solid 'flippers' or brushes designed to stop the smoke moving past the door.
 There are a range of options available including seals that include both a smoke seal and an intumescent element.
 For example, the Sealmaster Intumescent Seals, that feature a flipper smoke seal and intumescent element, or the Pyroplex Fire & Smoke Intumescent Strip that has a brush pile to stop the passage of smoke.